SDS-192-SP24/Lab1/README.md

 <p><a href="https://youtu.be/sxErFMF7BJY?feature=shared&t=643"> Make a Commit and View More History</a> from David Keyes.</p>

-14. Continue watching the video to see how to push your code to github
+14. Render your .qmd and continue watching the video to see how to push your code to github.

 **CONGRATULATIONS!
 You've completed our course infrastructure set-up!**